OctopusDeploy/blog/blog/2021-09/google-cloud-platform-integration/index.md

 #### Running gcloud scripts

 Octopus Deploy helps you run scripts on targets with the Google Cloud Platform.
-In this example, we create a new Kubernetes Cluster.
+In this example, we create a new Kubernetes cluster.

 These scripts typically rely on tools being available on the target Workers, however there are a few options to get started quickly: